Breaking News – The CMS Marketplace Compliance Guidance Presentation Agents and Brokers Must Read and Use

 ACA 2020 Poverty Guidelines

 On June 25, the Centers for Medicare and Medicaid Services (CMS) published its new rules.
-Referred to as the Patient Protection and Affordable Care Act (PPACA); Marketplace Integrity and Affordability Final Rule, this rule is effective as of August 25.
+Referred to as the Patient Protection and Affordable Care Act (PPACA), Marketplace Integrity and Affordability Final Rule, this rule is effective as of August 25.

 Here is the CMS presentation on the rule.
 Agility provides a summary of the final rule below, along with its impact on ACA insurance agents.